sharifinjf/Trajectories-Prediction-Kalman-Filter/README.md

 # Trajectory Prediction Project
 ## Overview
-This project focuses on trajectory prediction using various models.
-It leverages the KITTI dataset for training and evaluation and provides tools for visualizing the predicted trajectories.
+This project focuses on trajectory prediction using the Kalman Filter.
+It leverages the KITTI dataset and provides tools for visualizing the predicted trajectories.

 The codes are based on codes of the trajectory prediction shared by https://github.com/fedebecat and are modified to address our desired goals.